RA Selection 2020 - 2021

 What happens if I am offered a position, but I do not want to work in that specific Residence Hall?

-The Department of Student Life is searching for committed qualified RAs for our community.
+The Department of Residence Life is searching for committed qualified RAs for our community.
 Therefore we do not allow candidates to select where they might take offers.
-If you decline an offer to be an RA in one of our residence halls, then you have declined an offer to be part of our Student Life team.
+If you decline an offer to be an RA in one of our residence halls, then you have declined an offer to be part of our Residence Life team.
 You would be removed from our candidate pool.